Calgary Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate is 65.2%.
-It grew of 0.1 percentage points from October and declined by 0.0 percentage points from same month last year.
+• The local employment rate stands at 65.0%.
+It decreased by 0.2 percentage points from November and fell by 1.3 percentage points from same month last year.

-• Local unemployment rate stands at 6.4%.
-It contracted by 0.5 percentage points month-over-month, and decreased by 1.1 percentage points year-over-year.
+• Local unemployment rate reached 6.2%.
+It declined by 0.2 percentage points month-over-month, and went down by 0.6 percentage points year-over-year.

 Employment Trends